Free play-based STEAM activities for kids

 Your children will learn to:

-• Practice measuring liquids using a pipette.
+• Develop fine motor skills to measure liquids using a pipette.

 • Practice counting droplets.